RyanAC23/rac_dotfiles/README.md

 	- Ubuntu-Mate toolbars and customization are missing.
 Find out which files these are and make sure they're in the repo.
 You can Google where the shortcut keys (C+S+t terminal, etc) to find this.

-	- Move music_util to private, new repo and forget about it for a while.

 	- Remove redundant files and ensure you have all the main dotfiles you'd like for now.